Ford Maverick (1970–1977): Trim packages and variants

 In the first half of production for the 1970 model, two engine options were available, a 105 hp 170 cid straight-six and a 120 hp 200 cid straight-six.
 A 250 cid straight-six was added mid-year.

 For the 1970 model only the 170 cu in (2,800 cc) straight-six had an option for a 3 speed semi-automatic gearbox.

-Commercials and advertising compared the Maverick, at $1,995, to the smaller Volkswagen Beetle, which was about $500 less in price.
-The Pinto was later Ford's primary competitor to the Beetle in the subcompact class, while also competing in that segment with the Chevrolet Vega and AMC Gremlin subcompacts new to the market at that time.
+Commercials and advertising compared the Maverick, at $1,995, to the smaller Volkswagen Beetle, which was about $500 less.
+The Pinto was later Ford's primary competitor to the Beetle in the subcompact class, while also competing in that segment with the Chevrolet Vega, AMC Gremlin, Toyota Corolla and Datsun 1200 subcompacts new to the market at that time.

-The earliest Mavericks featured two-spoke steering wheels with partial horn rings, also found on other 1969 Fords, while late 1969 production was changed to revised steering wheels with no horn rings.
+The earliest Mavericks featured two-spoke steering wheels with partial horn rings, also found on other 1969 Fords, while in late 1969, production was changed to revised steering wheels with no horn rings.
 Also, the early models located the ignition switch in the instrument panel, while the cars built after September 1, 1969, had the ignition switches mounted on locking steering columns, as did all other 1970 Fords in compliance with a new federal safety mandate that took effect with the 1970 model year.

 A four-door model was introduced for 1971, available with a vinyl roof.
 Mercury also revived the Comet as a rebadged variant of the Maverick.
 Also for 1971, an optional 210 hp 302 CID V8 was introduced for both the Comet and the Maverick.
 The Comet was distinguished from the Maverick by using a different grille, taillights, trim, and hood.

 The Maverick Grabber trim package was introduced in mid-1970.
 In addition to larger tire fitment, the package included graphics and trim, including a spoiler.
 It was offered from 1970 to 1975.
-In 1971 and 1972, the Grabber came with a special "dual dome" hood.
+In 1971 and 1972, the Grabber came with a special dual scoop hood.

 A "sprint" package offered for 1972 featured white and blue two-toned paint with red pinstripes and a special color-coordinated interior.
 The rear quarter panels included a stylized U.S.A. flag shield.
 This trim package acknowledged the 1972 Olympics and was available for only one year.